IshDeshpa/ishdeshpa.github.io/blog/waddleos-boot/waddleos-boot.md

 <!--PUBLISH-->

+September 29, 2025 (but a work in progress since early June)

 # Waddle OS -- Bootloader Bare Bones

 I've finally started my OS-dev project.
 In the effort of trying to document what I learn, I'm going to try to use this blog more frequently as a means of writing to an audience about the new stuff I learn.